 - The device throws off the operating frequency

 - The component is disconnected from the ECM

 - Hardware defects

 These and many other critical problems can affect the driver’s ELD records.
-As a result, the drivers may be unable to track hours on their ELD.
-And therefore, they must alert the carrier and then use paper records.
+In this situation, the drivers may not be able to track their hours on their ELDs and will have to alert the carrier and then use paper records instead.

 What to Do If Your ELD Malfunctions?

-If drivers are unable to recover the previous 7 days of hours-of-service RODS and unable to report hours with their ELD, they can resume recording logs on paper and reconstruct logs for the last 24-hour cycle.
+If drivers cannot recover the previous 7 days of hours-of-service RODS and cannot report hours with their ELD, they can resume recording logs on paper and reconstruct logs for the last 24-hour cycle.
 Also, the previous 7 days, which they will need to demonstrate at a roadside inspection.

 As part of the mandate, the ELD vendor can supply you with a diagnostic checklist that drivers can use in the event of an ELD malfunction.

 ELD Malfunction Reporting Requirements – How Can A Driver Report Malfunction

 Drivers are required to report malfunctioning ELDs to the carrier within 24 hours.